 Doctorate in physical therapy, Duke University, 2009

-Hiking, camping, running, biking, exploring the outdoors, and her French Bulldogs.
+Hiking, camping, running, biking, and exploring the outdoors.

 Shauna was born and raised in Anchorage and joined the AKPTS team in summer 2017.

-Shauna has 12 years of experience in outpatient orthopedics.
+Shauna has a vast experience in outpatient orthopedics.
 She has a strong interest in manual therapy and completed a Residency in Orthopedic Manual Therapy from the Ola Grimsby Institute in 2016.
 She has also completed the two foundation Dry Needling courses from Myopain Seminars.

-Shauna’s other clinical interests include sports rehabilitation and vestibular rehabilitation for individuals with complaints of dizziness and balance deficits.
+Shauna’s other clinical interests include sports rehabilitation, pelvic health, and vestibular rehabilitation for individuals with complaints of dizziness and balance deficits.

 Bachelor of Science in Health Science from The University of Arizona, 2001